-Study for a graduate program in Rhode Island
+Study for in Rhode Island, United States

 Found in historic and picturesque New England, in the northeast of the United States, Rhode Island is sometimes known as the ‘Ocean State’ – due to its location on the edge of the Atlantic, its nautical connections and its large number of islands.
 Because of this, it is also a popular destination for both Americans and visitors to the country.

 Rhode Island is the smallest state in the US, but it still has an enviable reputation when it comes to higher education – both Brown University, a world leading research institution and one of the members of the Ivy League, and Rhode Island School of Design (RISD) call the state home.
 If you are looking to pursue a postgraduate course in the United States, Rhode Island can provide you with an education that is undoubtedly world class.

 The capital of Rhode Island is Providence, one of the first cities in the country to be established, and the state shares borders with Massachusetts, New York and Connecticut.